 Reading Happier Than Billionaire lit a fire inside me to know more about moving overseas.
+And which country?
+Costa Rica or Panama?
+Nadine also addresses this a little bit in her blog post, Panama vs. Costa Rica.
 Soon, with more research, we decided that while Costa Rica sounded heavenly, Panama might be the better choice for us.
 Of course the idea made us nervous, but we were still curious.
 Could we find a better life there?
 Could we overcome the culture shock and language of yet another country?

 One thing we knew for sure, we weren’t going to get it out of our system until we went and saw Panama for ourselves.
 After much discussion, we booked a trip and for the first part of it, signed on with Panama Relocation Tours.